RallySoftwareLabs/alm-mobile/README.md

 jQuery plugins used by Bootstrap are all listed (in the right order) inside the config.coffee file.
 Comment the ones you want to exclude from the build with a #.
 (Pay attention to dependencies!)

+# Emulating an Android Device

+Download and unzip the [Android SDK](http://developer.android.com/sdk/index.html) The instructions below with help you quickly set up your Android Virtual Device (AVD) with minimal configuration

+## Quick Guide

+Go to the android sdk tools directory

+    cd /path/to/unzipped/android sdk/sdk/tools

+Get the target id of your AVD image, by default the SDK includes one image with the latest Android OS

+    android list target

+Create an AVD with the target id from an image.
+Note the -t 1 in the command below is the id from the output of an image when you ran the list target command above

+    android create avd -n my_avd -t 1

+Run the AVD with the emulator tool with graphics acceleration for increased responsiveness

+    emulator -avd my_avd --gpu on

+That's it, you should see an emulated android device on your screen!

+Full documentation can be found at the [Android Developer](http://developer.android.com/index.html) site.